SMG562/citation-repo/README.md

 # citation-repo

-This repo is for the Project <Improve Citation Function Classification via Dynamic Citation Context>.
+This repo is for the Project &lt Improve Citation Function Classification via Dynamic Citation Context &gt.

 ## Requirements for core libraries